Now you have set up your social media channels, it is now time to put together a plan. Follow these 7 steps to get you on your way.

 Facebook, Instagram, and LinkedIn comments

-Putting together a social media plan can help you increase engagement and trust with your target audience, and help your business thrive.
+Creating a social media strategy can help your business grow by increasing engagement and building trust with your target audience.